 When Epilepsy South Central Ontario announced that Santino Marella was going to be involved in one of its upcoming events, it shouldn’t have come as a surprise to anyone.
 Like many WWE Superstars, Santino Marella — real name Anthony Carelli — is the kind of person that gives back to the community that supported him.
-After all, without an audience cheering you on, you can’t succeed in the colourful world of pro wrestling.
+After all, without an audience cheering you on, you can’t succeed in the colorful world of pro wrestling.

 Santino has worked with many charities over the years, and continues to do so to this day.
 While in Tampa, Florida, a popular residence for WWE Superstars, Santino collaborated with the local chapter of Joshua House, a charity that provides aid and services to neglected and abandoned children.
 Given his natural comedic talents and ability to make anyone smile, this seemed like a perfect fit for him.